manubb/barbiche/README.md

 ```
 ## Browser support

-Barbiche requires support of `<template>` tag, Array.from static method and some DOM convenience methods (childNode.before,
+Barbiche requires support of `<template>` tag, `Array.from` static method and some DOM convenience methods (`childNode.before`, `childNode.replaceWith` and `childNode.remove` currently).
-childNode.replaceWith and childNode.remove currently).
 Early but not so simple tests show that properly polyfilled, Barbiche can be used with:

 * Chrome >= 15 (no test with previous releases)
 * Firefox >= 20